Slyracoon23/katacoda-scenarios/fluentbit/step1.md

-# Build an Deploy the ClamAV microservice
+# Build an Deploy the Mcafee microservice

 To begin, make sure your Kubernetes environment is set up.
 Once the terminal has finished outputting messages and is ready for input it should be setup.
 To confirm it is ready please run the following command: